 Once you have authenticated your session, you can upload your electronic documents for checking.
 (Occasional users will benefit from Turnitin's “Quick Submit” option, which a user must turn on explicitly by modifying his/her personal profile.
 Turnitin's standard mode receives incoming documents from students in courses, which calls for administrative overheads not required by a single scan.)
 The electronic scan takes time to complete: a list of pending and completed jobs is available on-screen, and the Originality Report becomes available after some time.

 If you have questions about using Turnitin, please contact the UBC Learning Technology Support Hub/Turnitin.

 If the student has re-phrased someone else’s work, Turnitin may not detect it.
 You will need to go through the student’s work and the suspected source document(s), and highlight areas, paragraphs, and/or sections that are similar.

 Supporting Documents and Resources

-If the Dean refers the case to the President’s Advisory Committee on Student Discipline for a hearing, the Dean will be required to provide supporting materials including a copy of the marked student’s work, the “Statement of Case” (on a standard form made available by the PACSD), and the names of one or two witnesses (normally including the faculty member who investigated the alleged plagiarism).
+If the Dean of G+PS refers the case to the President’s Advisory Committee on Student Discipline for a hearing, G+PS will be required to provide supporting materials including a copy of the marked student’s work, the “Statement of Case” (on a standard form made available by the PACSD), and the names of one or two witnesses (normally including the faculty member who investigated the alleged plagiarism).
 Each witness will attend the Committee’s hearing along with the Dean (or designated Associate Dean) of Graduate and Postdoctoral Studies.
-The student will also be asked to attend the hearing and may be accompanied by an advocate or companion.
-The Faculty of Graduate and Postdoctoral Studies will count on the student's graduate program to collect materials that substantiate its belief that the student has plagiarized.
+The student will also be asked to attend the hearing and may be accompanied by an advocate or support person.
+The Faculty of Graduate and Postdoctoral Studies will count on the student's graduate program to collect materials that substantiate its belief that the student has committed academic misconduct.
 These will form the bulk of the “Statement of Case” submitted to the PACSD.